reflectoring/reflectoring.github.io/content/blog/2022/2022-02-13-nodejs-modules.md

 Looks like we can now write clean and modular NodeJS code with the help of CommonJS.
 Why on earth do we need any other module system?
 Rest assured that there is a good reason for this...

-## The New JavaScript Standard (ES Modules)
+## The JavaScript Standard (ES Modules)

 ### Why Another Option for Imports?

 As we already learned, CommonJS was initially chosen to be the default module system for NodeJS.
 At this time there was no such thing as a built-in module system in JavaScript.
 Thanks to the enormous growth of the world-wide JavaScript usage, the language evolved a lot.
-Since the 2015 edition of the underlying standard (ES2015) we actually have a standardized module system in the language itself, which is simply called ES Modules.
+Since the 2015 edition of the underlying EcmaScript standard (ES2015) we actually have a standardized module system in the language itself, which is simply called ES Modules.
 It took a while before the browser vendors and the NodeJS maintainers actually implemented the standard.
-This was the case for NodeJS with version 14, when it first was stable.
+This was the case for NodeJS with version 14, when it first got stable.
 So, let's just dive into it!

 ### Export with ES Modules

 To preserve comparability, we stay with our logging example.
-We need to rewrite it like this:
+We need to rewrite our `Logger` class example like this:

 ```js
 // logger.mjs